buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Androsphinxes, the most powerful of common sphinxes, believe they represent all that is worthy and noble in their species and act as if the weight of the entire world rested on their good example.
 They look at Criosphinxes with paternalistic condescension, Hieracosphinxes with ill-concealed disgust, and Gynosphinxes as the only other sphinxes worthy of their time.

 Androsphinxes display a grumpy and spiteful facade toward strangers.
 They make no effort to hide their annoyance when irritated.
 They also tend to be jealous of their territory, though less so than other sphinxes.
-They almost inevitably issue warnings and resounding proclamations before attacking, and almost always respect an appeal to treat.
+They almost inevitably issue warnings and resounding proclamations before attacking, and almost always respect an offer to negotiate.
 Androsphinxes barter information and conversations, not treasures, in exchange for safe passage.

 Androsphinxes are 12 meters tall and weigh 1,100 pounds.